 To celebrate, promote, protect and strengthen marriage and families in our world, the Diocese of Portland has launched the Joy of the Family initiative.
 A specific theme featured in Amoris Laetitia will be highlighted each month and will include opening and closing prayers, a reading, a passage from Amoris Laetitia, a "contemplate and share" section, intercessions, weekly suggestions for practical activities, and a reflection from an individual or individuals who possess a special personal connection to the monthly theme.
 You will find this month's reflection below.

 It is hoped developing these themes will help the faithful understand the teachings in Amoris Laetitia and inspire us all to integrate these teachings in our daily lives.

-MAY 2017 REFLECTION - THE JOY OF MARRIAGE
+JUNE 2017 REFLECTION - THE JOY OF NEW BEGINNINGS

 God of joy and love,